Study abroad

 cultural immersion

 for understanding Edinburgh's historic architecture, particularly its cathedrals and castles.
 Visiting sites like St. Giles Cathedral and Edinburgh Castle brought classroom concepts to life, deepening my appreciation for Gothic design and its enduring influence on modern styles.
-Experiencing these architectural landmarks first-hand reinforced my passion for interior design and inspired me as I envision my future career.

 personal impact